 Nina Paim, co-director

-Nina Paim (she/her) is a Brazilian designer, researcher, curator, educator, and activist.
-Her work revolves around directing, supporting, and collaborating.
-She was born in Nova Friburgo 168 years after Swiss settler-colonialists displaced indigenous puris, coroados, and guarus.
-In 2014, she curated the exhibition “Taking a Line for a Walk” at the 2014 Brno Design Biennial in the Czech Republic, and co-curated “Department of Non-Binaries” at the 2018 Fikra Design Biennial in the United Arab Emirates.
-Nina has served as the program coordinator for the 2018 Swiss Design Network conference “Beyond Change” and she also co-edited its resulting 2021 publication Design Struggles.
-Between 2018-2020, Nina also co-led the design research practice common-interest.
-A two-time recipient of the Swiss Design Award, she is currently a PhD candidate at the Laboratory of Design and Anthropology of Esdi/Uerj in Rio de Janeiro, Brazil.
+Nina Paim (she/her) is a Brazilian designer, editor, curator, and educator based in Porto, Portugal.
+Her work revolves around notions of directing, supporting, and collaborating.
+She has co-initiated, curated, and worked on a number of exhibitions, workshops, and events, including the 2012 “Escola Aberta” in Rio de Janeiro, Brazil, “Taking a Line for a Walk” at the 2014 Brno Design Biennial in the Czech Republic, and “Department of Non-Binaries” at the 2018 Fikra Design Biennial in the United Arab Emirates.
+She was the program coordinator for the 2018 Swiss Design Network conference “Beyond Change,” and co-edited its resulting publication Design Struggles, launched in 2021.
+A three-time recipient of the Swiss Design Award, Nina co-founded Futuress in 2020, and alongside her co-director Maya Ober, she continues the uphill battle to secure finances to keep Futuress alive.
+As Futuress’ co-editor-in-chief, she curates the platform’s important voices—urgent issues of our authors, brought to life in the stories they share with the world.